 The National Coalition of STD Directors (NCSD) is a nonprofit, non-partisan public health membership organization dedicated to the prevention of sexually transmitted diseases (STDs).
 Founded in 1996, NCSD represents health department STD directors and their support staff and community-based partners in programs across the 50 states, seven large cities/counties and eight U.S. territories that are directly funded by the Centers for Disease Control and Prevention (CDC).
 Providing leadership to support and advance STD prevention and control programs, NCSD advocates for effective policies, strategies, and sufficient resources for STD programs and endeavors to increase public awareness of the health and social impact of STDs.
 NCSD has established five operational priorities in direct support of its membership: capacity building, policy and advocacy, national leadership and strategic communications, health equity promotion, and organizational strengthening.

-Following on from the Academy’s previous work with NCSD (The Impact of Sexually Transmitted Diseases on the United States: Still Hidden, Getting Worse, Can Be Controlled), this project will assess the efforts of frontline STD prevention and control programs and ascertain the burden placed upon state, local, and territorial authorities as a consequence of the intensifying STD epidemic.
-The Academy team will seek to trace funding streams facilitating those programs and authorities, identify and examine intergovernmental obstacles to program execution including administrative burden, conflicting policies, and funding constraints, and develop a set of Actions for Consideration and reforms to bolster efforts to reduce STD rates.
+Following on from the Academy’s previous work with NCSD (The Impact of Sexually Transmitted Diseases on the United States: Still Hidden, Getting Worse, Can Be Controlled), this project assessed the efforts of frontline STD prevention and control programs and ascertained the burden placed upon state, local, and territorial authorities as a consequence of the intensifying STD epidemic.
+The Academy team attempted to trace funding streams facilitating those programs and authorities, identified and examined intergovernmental obstacles to program execution including administrative burden, conflicting policies, and funding constraints, and developed a set of Actions for Consideration and reforms to bolster efforts to reduce STD rates.

 Click the button below to view the Final Report.Final Report